AKarbas/akarbas.github.io/content/authors/amin-karbas/_index.md

 # - Visitors
 ---

-My full name is Mohammadamin Karbasforushan, but I go by Amin Karbas.
+My full name is **Mohammadamin Karbasforushan**, but I go by Amin Karbas.

-I study Applied Cryptography under [Prof. Ioannis Demertzis](https://www.idemertzis.com)'s advisement; currently working on Oblivious Computing and Searchable Encryption.
+Advised by [Prof. Ioannis Demertzis](https://www.idemertzis.com) I study Applied Cryptography and Security.
+I'm currently working on Oblivious Computing and Encrypted Databases and Systems.
 See below or my [CV](/media/AminKarbas_cv.pdf) for more.